 If there is one word to describe Marina, it’s persistence.
 She has always been highly in-tune with her strengths and weaknesses and uses each to help move her swimming to the next level.
 Standing at only 5’6” she doesn’t have the height or body composition that many elite female swimmers possess, instead she has tremendous grit which keeps her firmly grounded in her goals.
-Marina’s coaches have had huge impacts on her career, Bob Bowman writes quotes during his practices and one always stuck with her “Excellence isn’t an act, it’s a habit” by Aristotle.
+Marina’s coaches have had huge impacts on her career.
+Bob Bowman writes quotes during his practices, and one always stuck with her: “Excellence isn’t an act, it’s a habit” –Aristotle.

 Marina grew up as a part of the Mission Viejo Nadadores where she swam with the notoriously distance oriented program run by former Olympic Coach, Bill Rose.
 Although she specializes in sprint races, her best performances happen when she trains 5,500 to 7,500 yards a practice, something that she attributes to her days on the Nadadores.

 To the frustration of many of Marina’s past coaches, arm speed and power was never an area of strength.

 “I remember watching the 2008 Olympics and it was really the first time, as a swimmer, that I had a lightbulb moment.
 Athletes were winning (and losing) races because of underwaters.
 I knew that this was my ticket into the next level of swimming.
 I have always had extremely high leg endurance and power so without any coach prompting, I spent every practice focused on underwaters, every kick set became an underwater set, and every wall had to have five or more kicks.
 Developing a skill takes time and patience and there was a period of time when I was dead last in every practice.
 Then, one day I was passing people I had never passed before and I was dropping insane amounts of time.
 I firmly believe that talent will only take an athlete so far, after that putting in the time and consistency to develop habits is the key to success.”